BHFock/BHFock/README.md

 The crocodile is about *control through fear* instead of direct orders.
 German unions talk about this a lot.

 The team got into it:
 *"So the pistol is better?
-At least they don't want to shoot you."* *"But the crocodile wants to eat you!"*
+At least they don't want to shoot you.
+But the crocodile wants to eat you!"*

 I said there's a third way: *"Skip the crocodile—put free food at B instead."*